SJD YAG × ASCEND

 What we deliberately chose NOT to do

-• No 2FA (adds friction for group reluctant about email)
+• No 2FA (adds friction for a group reluctant about email)

 • No full security team (built by one person for a small group)